Alan Hakim, Inge De Wandele, Chris O’Callaghan, Alan Pocinki, and Peter Rowe, adapted by Benjamin Guscott; revised by Alan Hakim, December 2019

 Causes of Fatigue

-The following causes of fatigue are common findings in hEDS: poor sleep quality, chronic pain, the body becoming used to inactivity, problems associated with standing (fainting, low blood pressure or fast heart rate), digestive system issues (being unable to take up enough nutrients from food), night time urination, anxiety and/or depression, headaches/migraines.
+The following causes of fatigue are common findings: poor sleep quality, chronic pain, the body becoming used to inactivity, problems associated with standing (fainting, low blood pressure or fast heart rate), digestive system issues (being unable to take up enough nutrients from food), night time urination, anxiety and/or depression, headaches/migraines.
 Chronic fatigue may be caused by something else.
 Signs of a serious, different condition that needs attention include: weight loss, enlarged lymph nodes (felt as lumps under the skin typically in the neck, armpits, and groin), high temperature and night sweats, red swollen joints, skin color changes, and later age of onset for the condition.

 Management and Care